-Even this short summary of the underlying market problems behind excessive risk-taking reveals that systemic risks are rooted in a large number of diverse factors.
-In order to address the relevant market problems, macroprudential policy needs to rely on different
+Multiple intermediate objectives can be defined for multiple market problems Even this short summary of the underlying market problems behind excessive risk-taking reveals that systemic risks are rooted in a large number of diverse factors.
+In order to address the relevant market problems, macroprudential policy needs to rely on different instruments.

-Multiple intermediate objectives can be defined for multiple market problems instruments.
 It is advisable, therefore, to apply a systemic risk classification where each systemic risk phenomenon classified into a certain category can be tackled efficiently by targeted instruments.
-In accordance with the ESRB's recommendation5, the MNB pursues the following five intermediate objectives during its macroprudential interventions (see Chart 1).
+In accordance with the ESRB's recommendation, the MNB pursues the following five intermediate objectives during its macroprudential interventions (see Chart 1).

 - Mitigate and prevent excessive credit growth and leverage: Excessive credit growth is a typical cyclical systemic risk phenomenon, which is often followed by financial crises.
 Excessive credit expansion is usually accompanied by an increase in leverage, which makes financial market participants particularly vulnerable to the losses arising from non-performing loans.
 Therefore, it is vitally important to contain excessive credit growth and leverage or, failing that, to strengthen the resilience of financial institutions to financial crises.
-Macroprudential policy can address this primarily in the upturn by tightening capital requirements.
-By limiting leverage and making credit more expensive, this, in itself may reduce the probability of the emergence of a financial crisis.
-The capital buffers created in the upturn could be released in a financial crisis to absorb the potential losses of financial market participants, while supporting the maintenance of lending activity. - Mitigate and prevent excessive maturity mismatch and market illiquidity: The two problems are interrelated: during the cyclical build-up of maturity mismatches, financial institutions fund long-term assets with short-term liabilities more and more.
+Macroprudential policy can address the former in case of household lending mostly by the so-called debt cap rules (see Table 1) and the latter primarily by tightening capital requirements.
+By limiting leverage and making credit more expensive, this, in itself may reduce the probability of the emergence of a financial crisis to absorb the potential losses of financial market participants, while supporting the maintenance of lending activity. - Mitigate and prevent excessive maturity mismatch and market illiquidity: The two problems are interrelated: during the cyclical build-up of maturity mismatches, financial institutions fund long-term assets with short-term liabilities more and more.
 Consequently, the increasing volume of short-term liabilities in need of refinancing heightens the demand for market liquidity.
 Macroprudential policy can directly limit asset-liability maturity mismatches and strengthen the liquidity of market participants.
 A typical choice for addressing maturity mismatches is to require banks to finance their non-liquid assets with stable funding and to hold a sufficient portfolio of liquid assets. - Limit direct and indirect exposure concentrations: From the aspect of the financial system as a whole, even non-excessive exposures may give rise to systemic problems when concentrated in only a few sectors of the economy.
 Under such circumstances, a downturn in certain sectors' economic performance may generate severe losses across the entire financial system.
 It is important, therefore, that macroprudential policy can limit large exposures for specific groups of financial intermediaries and certain groups of their counterparties. - Limit the systemic impact of misaligned incentives with a view to reducing moral hazard: Systemic financial risks typically emerge as a consequence of some kind of a misaligned incentive; indeed, in one way or the other, the costs and benefits faced by individual decision-makers will always be different, in such cases, from the total costs and benefits that materialise at the level of society.
 The specific focus of this intermediate objective is on addressing two narrow set of problems.
 Firstly, state interventions in times of financial crisis (e.g. emergency liquidity assistance, bank recapitalisation, resolution, liquidation) should not weaken financial institutions' pre-crisis incentives for prudent operation.
 Secondly, when the tools serving the above intermediate objectives can only achieve partial results, other arrangements should be made to mitigate misaligned incentives (e.g. regulation of the remuneration of management).

-5 See Recommendation A/2 of ESRB (2013).
+&lt;sup>9 See Recommendation A/2 of ESRB (2013).